loggin-js/loggin-js/README.md

 [back to top](#table-of-content-)
 ****

-## Collaborating
+## Contributing
 Pull requests are welcome, as well as any other type of contribution.
+Check out the contributing guidelines [here](./.github/CONTRIBUTING.md)

 [back to top](#table-of-content-)